Instant comment canvas

 Yes.
 They work well for product rollouts, creator discourse, and social commentary concepts where you want a more conversational discussion style.

 Use PNG for screenshots and deck visuals.
-Use MP4 when the reply order or pacing matters in the final cut.
+Use video when the reply order or pacing matters in the final cut.